Antoinette Frank: Trial and conviction

-Frank and Lacaze were indicted by an Orleans Parish grand jury on April 28, 1995.
-Their trials were severed, and Lacaze was tried first on July 17–21, 1995, before Judge Frank Marullo.
+Frank and LaCaze were indicted by an Orleans Parish grand jury on April 28, 1995.
+Their trials were severed, and LaCaze was tried first on July 17–21, 1995, before Judge Frank Marullo.
 He was found guilty as charged and sentenced to death.
 His main tip-off had been using Williams' Chevron credit card at a Chevron station in Gretna just minutes after the robbery and murders.
+In 2002, LaCaze's defense attempted to overturn the death sentence by claiming cruel and unusual punishment, stating that LaCaze was a "17-year-old mentally retarded child with an IQ of 71" at the time of the crime, but the Supreme Court of Louisana denied the argument as LaCaze was 18 years old when he met Frank and participated in the robbery with her, also pointing out that mild intellectual disability is recognized at an IQ of 69 or below.

 Frank's trial began on September 5, 1995, also before Marullo.
 Although Frank's attorneys had subpoenaed 39 witnesses, they didn't call a single one.

 On September 12, 1995, the jury needed only 22 minutes to return a guilty verdict on all counts—at the time, a record for a capital murder case in New Orleans.
 The next day, they needed only 45 minutes to recommend the death penalty.
 She was formally sentenced to death on October 20, 1995, and sent to Death Row at the Louisiana Correctional Institute for Women (LCIW) in St. Gabriel, near Baton Rouge.

 Aftermath and later developments

-Officer Williams was interred in Lake Lawn Metairie Cemetery on March 7, 1995.
-His name was inscribed on the Memorial Wall at The National Law Enforcement Officers Memorial in Washington D.C.

-Initially, the Vu family kept the restaurant open at the site of the tragedy in New Orleans East for a decade, until suffering flood damage from Hurricane Katrina in 2005, and post-storm looters stealing jewelry which Ha and Cuong had been wearing when they were killed.
-After that, Quoc Vu and his mother Nguyet sold the location, re-opening the restaurant in Harahan, and moving their residence to Metairie, where they said they felt safer.
+Frank's missing father

 In 1993, a year and a half before the murders at the Kim Anh, Frank's father had stayed at her home for a time before she then reported him missing.
 In November 1995, a month after she received her first death sentence, a dog led police to find a human skull with a bullet hole buried under Frank's house.
-In a 2005 retrospective, Chuck Hustmyre said, "As for those human bones unearthed beneath Frank’s house, so far, authorities have made no serious effort to identify them.
+In a 2005 retrospective, Chuck Hustmyre said, "As for those human bones unearthed beneath Frank's house, so far, authorities have made no serious effort to identify them.
 The 10-year-old case, they say, remains under investigation."

 Police and prosecutors believe that the skull was that of Adam Frank, and that Antoinette murdered him.
 However, since she is already on death row for the Kim Anh murders, they have made no effort to try her for her father's death.